 - name (mandatory): a string providing the name of the disk.
 Currently only the following values are valid: sd followed by a letter.
 The first disk must use the letter a (i.e. sda), the second disk b and so forth. - partitions (optional): an array of objects describing the partitions for this disk.
 For more information, refer to the partitions sub-section.
 A maximum of 4 partitions is allowed. - size (mandatory): an integer providing the size of the disk (in MB) - type (mandatory): a string providing the disk type.
-The valid values are MSDOS or LVM partitions Within a disks section, the partitions sub-section describes all the partitions to create for the disk.
-Disk partitioning is the act of dividing the physical disk into logical sections with the goal to treat one physical disk drive as if it were multiple disks.
+The valid values are MSDOS or LVM partitions

-Sub-sections The disks sub-sections are:
+The disks sub-sections are: